LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/login-and-registration/_index.md

 In the method above, `model.addAttribute(new RegisterFormDTO())` will pass a `RegisterFormDTO` object in with the label `registerFormDTO`.
 {{% /notice %}}

-The registration form (in `templates/register.html`) uses the three DTO fields to render the form fields:
+Create a new `register.html` file inside of the `templates` directory that uses the three DTO fields to render the form fields:

 ```html {linenos = true}
 <!DOCTYPE html>